Participate in the Forum

 Theme: Forced labour

-“How can a company practically and responsibly identify and address problems of forced labour in lower tiers of its supply chain, particularly when it extends into areas or sectors known to use forced labour?”
+“How can a company identify and address problems of forced labour in its supply chain, particularly when it extends into areas and/or sectors known to use forced labour?”

 Theme: Freedom of association